-The Iridium is designed to operate in the band of 1616 to 1626.5 MHz although the exact frequencies used depend on the local regulating authorities and issued licenses in any particular region.
+The Iridium network is designed to operate in the band of 1616.0 to 1626.5 MHz, although the exact frequencies used depend on the local regulating authorities and issued licenses in any particular region.
 Each satellite projects 48 beams on the surface of earth, which may be viewed as providing coverage cells on the ground similar to terrestrial systems.
 Each beam is approximately 600 km in diameter.
 The 66-satellite constellation has the potential to support a total of 3,168 spot beams; however, as the satellite orbits converge at the poles, overlapping beams are shut down.
-The satellite footprint is \sim 4,700 km in diameter.
-Under each footprint, a satellite is power limited to \sim 1,100 simultaneous circuits.
+The satellite footprint is approximately 4,700 km in diameter.
+Under each footprint, a satellite is power-limited to approximately 1,100 simultaneous circuits.

-The Iridium network uses a time domain duplex (TDD) method and transmits and receives in an allotted time window within the frame structure.
-Since the system is TDD, the ISU transmit and receive in the same frequency band.
-The access technology is a FDMA/TDMA (frequency division multiple access/time division multiple access) method whereby an ISU is assigned a channel composed of a frequency and time slot in any particular beam.
-Channel assignments may be changed across cell/beam boundaries and is controlled by the satellite.
-The system will provide an average link margin of 12 dB.
+The Iridium network uses a time division duplex (TDD) method and transmits and receives in an allotted time window within the frame structure.
+Since the system is TDD, the ISUs transmit and receive in the same frequency band.
+The access technology is a frequency division multiple access/time division multiple access (FDMA/TDMA) method whereby an ISU is assigned a channel composed of a frequency and time slot in any particular beam.
+Channel assignments may be changed across cell/beam boundaries and are controlled by the satellite.
+The system provides an average link margin of 12 dB.

 Although there are multiple gateways, a user is registered to a single gateway.
 The gateways perform call connection setup and administrative duties such as billing and resource management.
 The satellite constellation provides connectivity between users, from a user to the Iridium system gateway, and between gateways.
-Within the Iridium network architecture, the satellites are cross-linked which allows ISU to ISU communication independent of gateway intervention once the call connection is established.
+Within the Iridium network architecture, the satellites are cross-linked, which allows ISU-to-ISU communication independent of gateway intervention once the call connection is established.

 There are currently two commercial Iridium gateways located in Arizona, United States and Fucino, Italy.
 The U.S. government owns and operates an Iridium gateway located in Hawaii, United States.
-Each gateway generates and controls all user information pertaining to its registered users, such as user identity, geo-location and billing items.
-The gateway also provides connectivity from the Iridium system to the terrestrial based networks such as the PSTN.
+Each gateway generates and controls all user information pertaining to its registered users, such as user identity, geolocation, and billing items.
+The gateway also provides connectivity from the Iridium system to the terrestrial-based networks such as the public switched telephone network (PSTN) or the internet.